 Buckeye Health Plan can help you find a testing or vaccination location in your community.
 They also can help with scheduling and transportation to your appointment.
-Use the information at the bottom of the page to contact Buckeye Health Plan Member Services or the Nurse Advice Hotline at 1-866-549-8289 (TTY: 711), 24 hours a day, 7 days a week, 365 days a year.
+Use the information at the bottom of the page to contact Buckeye Health Plan Member Services or the Nurse Advice Hotline at 1-866-549-8289 (TTY: 711).
+The Nurse Advice Call Line is available 24 hours a day, 7 days a week, 365 days a year.